8 Creative Hashtag Campaigns You Should Look Up To

 - Keep your campaign consistent with your brand image.
 Keep your message in accordance with your general appearance.
 Don’t try to be stiltedly funny if your brand is perceived as a serious company.

-- Make your hashtag short, unique and catchy.
-The easier phrase to remember the better.
-Also it should be unambiguous so you will collect only mentions that relates to the campaign.
+- Make your hashtag short, unique, and catchy.
+The easier phrase to remember, the better.
+Also, it should be unambiguous, so you will collect only mentions that relate to the campaign.

-- Give your audience a sufficient incentive to join hashtagged discussion.
-If you want to engage your audience you need to encourage them to join discussion.
+- Give your audience a sufficient incentive to join the hashtagged discussion.
+If you want to engage your target audience, you need to encourage them to join the discussion.
 You can use a reward or just make a conversation very interesting, so people would want to participate.

 - Monitor your results throughout the whole campaign.
-You can easily collect all the mentions with the Internet monitoring tool.
-Not only will you have the access to generated content, but also you will be able to get data about your audience (number of mentions, social media reach, platforms, etc.)
+You can easily collect all the mentions with the social listening tool.
+Not only will you have access to generated content, but also you will be able to get data about your audience (number of mentions, social media reach, platforms, etc.)